espressif/esp-iot-solution/docs/en/usb/usb_host_solutions.rst

 USB Host Solution
 ------------------

-ESP32-S2/S3 and similar chips come with built-in USB-OTG peripherals, supporting the connection of various USB devices through the USB interface.
+ESP32-S2/S3 and similar chips come with built-in USB-OTG peripherals, supporting the connection of various type of USB devices through the USB interface.
 The following provides an overview of the USB Host solutions supported by the ESP32-S2/S3 chips.

 ESP USB Camera Video Solution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^